This is a relatively small profession and entry can be competitive.

 All registered farriers are required to undertake continuing professional development (CPD).
 This includes both formal (structured professional learning) and informal (self-managed learning, such as reading related materials) types.

-There are now 3 colleges that provide approved farriery apprenticeships - Herefordshire and Ludlow College, Myerscough College (Preston) and Warwickshire College.
+There are now 3 colleges that deliver the Advanced Apprenticeship in Farriery - Herefordshire, Ludlow and North Shropshire College, Myerscough College (Preston) and Warwickshire College.

 The Farriers Registration Council accredits and monitors the training.